Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Treatment of i.i.d. noise through delay embeddings and diffusion maps

 where $ C $ is a positive constant.
 We therefore conclude that in the limit of large data and infinitely many delays $ \tau_\epsilon( \tilde X_i ) $ converges up to $ O( \epsilon^2 ) $ to a constant on $ M $.
-Since in this limit the sampling density relative to the Riemannian measure is also a constant, $ \tau_\epsilon( \tilde X_i ) $ provides an $ O( \epsilon^2 ) $ estimate of the true sampling density up to a proportionality constant, which is of sufficient accuracy for the theory of variable-bandwidth kernels to apply \cite{BerryHarlim15}.
+Since in this limit the sampling density relative to the Riemannian measure is also a constant, $ \tau_\epsilon( \tilde X_i ) $ provides an $ O( \epsilon^2 ) $ estimate of the true sampling density up to a proportionality constant, which is of sufficient accuracy for the asymptotics in \cite{BerryHarlim16} to hold.

-Next, consider the diffusion maps normalization performed on the kernel $ K_\epsilon $ in~\eqref{eqKVB2} for the noisy data.
+Consider now the diffusion maps normalization performed on the kernel $ K_\epsilon $ in~\eqref{eqKVB2} for the noisy data.
 Following the approach described in Section~\ref{secDataDrivenBasis}, we normalize $ K_\epsilon( \tilde X_i, \tilde X_j ) $ to construct a Markov matrix $ \tilde P $ such that